aws/aws-encryption-sdk-cli/README.rst

 Encrypt
 ```````

-The `encryption context`_ is an optional, but recommended, set of key-value pairs that contain
+The `encryption context`_ is an optional, but recommended, set of key-value pairs that
-arbitrary nonsecret data.
-The encryption context can contain any data you choose, but it
+contain arbitrary nonsecret data.
+The encryption context can contain any data you choose,
-typically consists of data that is useful in logging and tracking, such as data about the file
+but it typically consists of data that is useful in logging and tracking, such as data
-type, purpose, or ownership.
+about the file type, purpose, or ownership.

-The encryption context is cryptographically bound to the encrypted data and included in plain text in the encrypted message.
+The encryption context is cryptographically bound to the encrypted data and is included in
+plain text in the encrypted message.

-The ``aws-encryption-cli`` also includes the encryption context in the metadata for the operation.
+The ``aws-encryption-cli`` also includes the encryption context in the metadata for the
+operation.
 For more information, see `Output Metadata`_.

 .. code-block:: sh